canonical/is-charms-contributing-guide/CONTRIBUTING.md

 risks of introducing bugs with the urgency and impact of the underlying need to land the change.

-Before merging the PR with failing status checks evaulate the following options:
+Before merging the PR with failing status checks evaluate the following options:

 * Change the code to fix the problem.
 * Re-run the test in case of suspected flakiness.